 |

-Sanzebutsu 三世仏 Buddhas of the Three Ages (Three Kalpa) Skt. = Kalpa means aeon or age or era or cycle.
+Sanzebutsu 三世仏 Buddhas of the Three Ages (Three Kalpa).
+Skt. = Kalpa means aeon, era, or cycle.

-Sanze Jippou Shobutsu 三世十方諸仏 Buddhas of the Three Ages & Ten Directions According to Mahayana traditions, there are countless Buddhas who exist in countless world-systems, each with its own Buddha.
-In Japan, these Buddhas are collectively known as the Sanze Jippou Shobutsu 三世十方諸仏, which literally means "Buddhas of the Three Ages (past, present and future) and Ten Directions (four cardinal points, four intermediate directions, zenith and nadir).
-The three kalpa ages, written in Chinese and Japanese, are the past (莊嚴), the present (賢), and the future (星宿).
-There is also a much larger grouping called Sanze Sanzen Butsu (三世三千佛), which literally means "three thousand Buddhas from the three kalpas," or alternatively, the "thousand Buddhas in each of the three kalpas of the past, the present, and the future."
+Sanze Jippō Shobutsu 三世十方諸仏 Buddhas of Three Ages & Ten Directions According to Mahayana traditions, there are countless Buddhas who exist in countless world-systems, each with its own Buddha.
+In Japan, these Buddhas are collectively known as the Sanze Jippō Shobutsu 三世十方諸仏, which literally means "Buddhas of the Three Ages (past, present and future) and Ten Directions (four cardinal points, four intermediate directions, zenith and nadir).
+The three kalpa ages are the past (Jp.
+Shōgon 莊嚴), the present (Jp.
+Ken 賢), and the future (Jp.
+Shōshuku 星宿).
+There is also a much larger grouping called Sanze Sanzen Butsu 三世三千佛, which literally means "three thousand Buddhas from the three kalpas," or alternatively, the "thousand Buddhas in each of the three kalpas of the past, the present, and the future."

-Kako Shichibutsu 過去七仏 Seven Buddhas of the Past The current Buddhist era is called the "Auspicious Aeon" (Jp = Kengou 賢劫; Skt = Bhadra-kalpa).
-According to Buddhist lore, there are six Buddhas who came prior to Shaka (the Historical Buddha), three from the prior kalpa (Jp = Shougun 莊嚴) and three in the current era (Jp = Kengou 賢劫).
+Kako Shichibutsu 過去七仏, Seven Buddhas of the Past The current Buddhist era is called the "Auspicious Aeon" (Jp = Kengō 賢劫; Skt = Bhadra-kalpa).
+According to Buddhist lore, there are six Buddhas who came prior to Shaka (the Historical Buddha), three from the prior kalpa (Jp = Shōgon 莊嚴) and three in the current era (Kengō 賢劫).
 This group of seven is collectively known as the "Seven Buddhas of the Past."
 In Sanskrit, their names are:

 - Vipasyin (past kalpa)